 For now, we offer liquid lipstick, lipgloss, lashes (in various forms including vegan) and so much more.
 I am also in the process of having a story behind every single one of the products names.
 For the Lux collection, I have four products and their names are 30 under 30, ex-girlfriend glow up, Goddess and Alpha.
 I want there to be something meaningful behind every product that not only delivers a statement by what it does to you but also delivers a powerful message behind the name, leaving you feeling better and more confident than ever before.

-The name for the company, White Orchid, came from the fact that I love red roses, but after switching it to white and orchids, I googled what it stood for and the answer was in line with my vision for my business and the products I wanted to sell.
-I stands for : Elegance, New Beginnings, friendships, purity, innocence and most importantly purity.
+The name for the company, “white orchid”, came from the fact that I love red roses, but after switching it to white and orchids, I googled what it stood for and the answer was in line with my vision for my business and the products I wanted to sell.
+I stands for : elegance, new beginnings, friendships, innocence and most importantly purity.
 I knew then and there that that was going to be the perfect name for my business.
 The idea came to me in early May of this year and I launched the company on May 1st 2021.

 What is your vision for White Orchid Cosmetics in the near future?

 I have a global vision for the brand.
-With my background, I want to combine the glam look with the way we do things in the Arab countries.
+With my background, I want to combine the glam look with the way we do things in the Middle East.

 I am actually planning a fashion show for early next year about women empowerment.
 I want to show beauty and cosmetics and deal with local brands and give back to communities as much as I can.
-I don’t want to work with big corporation who are already well established.
-I would rather concentrate my time and effort on the up and comers of this industry.
+I didn’t want to work with big corporations yet my main focus has been always working with local and startup businesses.
 By the end of next year, I would like to have a Glam Team, that I am currently building up, with the intent to have clients hire us for their events all while using my products and growing the name and brand White Orchid Cosmetics.

 What inspires you to keep pushing your limits and keep growing?